lawnjelly/godot-lportal/OCCLUSION_CULLING.md

 4) As visibility is determined from a cell (with volume), the results cannot be as accurate as visibility determined from a single camera viewpoint
 5) Without modification it can only give quite approximate culling of dynamic objects (similar problem to (4))

+# How does LPortal calculate visibility?
+LPortal, as the name implies, is a geometrical solution using rooms and portals.
+At present it is calculated at runtime but I am planning to add optional PVS (this is unlikely to make a significant difference in most cases, as LPortal is very efficient at runtime).